 GeneCards Summary for POMC Gene

 POMC (Proopiomelanocortin) is a Protein Coding gene.
 Diseases associated with POMC include Obesity, Early-Onset, With Adrenal Insufficiency And Red Hair and Body Mass Index Quantitative Trait Locus 11.
-Among its related pathways are Glucocorticoid receptor regulatory network and Peptide hormone metabolism.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Cytokine Signaling in Immune system.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and G protein-coupled receptor binding.

 Corticotropin: Stimulates the adrenal glands to release cortisol.